alebilas/alebilas.github.io/dimensionality_reduction.md

 **RC6**: Raw salads.
 **RC22**: Smoked bones.

-The obtained components may be used as inputs in further analyses, for instance in clustering algorithms.
+The obtained components may be used as inputs in further analyses, for instance in clustering algorithms, or they can make up stores clustering themselves.